 - 1/4 cup Tomato Sauce I used No Added Salt

 - 1 cup Unbleached All-Purpose Flour

 - 1/2 cup Whole Wheat Flour

 - 1 teaspoon Italian Seasoning

-- First, you're going to prep your yeast.
+- For the crust, first, you're going to prep your yeast.
 Stir the rapid rise yeast into the warm water, along with the sugar; until there are no clumps.
 Now, set aside for 10 minutes so that it can rise.

 - If you have coconut bacon on hand, sprinkle it over the top of each one before serving.
 Not too long before, as it will become soft.
 Serve the mini pizza pies warm and enjoy!